Our Community Impact

-Over 200 services delivered to women and children including assistance for childcare, counseling, food, housing, transportation and utilities in the past three years.
+Hundreds of services delivered to women and their children including assistance for childcare, counseling, food, household and personal care items, housing, transportation and utilities.

 41% of women in our A.I.M.
 Program reentered the job market or increased their current income through job readiness coaching and one-on-one mentoring.

 Program graduates serve at various levels in our organization and in the community.

 100% of clients served, receive assistance, regardless of their ability, age, economic background, nationality, race, or religion.